Chandragiri Fort, Andhra Pradesh

-Chandragiri Fort is an historical fort located in the Chandragiri suburb of Tirupati, in Tirupati district of Andhra Pradesh, India.
-The fort, with its rectangular bastions and steep moat, was built during the reign of Immadi Narasimha Yadavaraya (1000 AD), who ruled from Narayanavanam.
-It is mostly associated with the Vijayanagara Emperors.
-Kapilendra Deva captured it in 1460 CE.
+Chandragiri Fort is a historical fort located in Tirupati in Andhra Pradesh, India.
+The fort, with its rectangular bastions and steep moat, was built around 1000AD during the reign of Immadi Narasimha Yadavaraya, who ruled from Narayanavanam.
+After being under the control of the Vijayanagara Empire, it was later captured by Kapilendra Deva of the Gajapati Empire in 1460CE.

 History

 Chandragiri was under the Vijayanagara empire for about three centuries and came under the control of the Vijayanagara emperors in 1367.
 It became prominent in the 1560s in the reign of Saluva Narasimha Deva Raya.
 Later the Vijayanagara emperor Krishnadevaraya stayed they're before his coronation at Penukonda.
 It is also said that he met his future queen Chinna Devi at this fort.
 Chandragiri was the 4th capital of Vijayanagara Empire, The capital moved there when the Golconda sultans attacked Penukonda.
 In 1646 the fort was annexed to the Golkonda territory and subsequently came under Kingdom of Mysore rule.
 It declined from 1792 onward.
 The Raja Mahal Palace is now an archaeological museum.
 The palace is an example of Vijayanagara architecture of the period.
 The crowning towers have elements of Dravidian Temple architecture.
 The palace was constructed using stone, brick, lime mortar and devoid of timber.
 Inside the fort are eight temples, Raja Mahal, Rani Mahal and other ruined structures.

 Inside the fort are Raja Mahal and Rani Mahal, converted to an Archeological Museum by the Archeological Survey of India.
 Rani Mahal has a flat roof and epigraphical evidence says that it was also used as commanders quarters.